How to Get a High Score in Solitaire: Advanced Tips and Tricks

 Whether you’re new to the game or are a long-time player, you’re likely curious about how to get a high score in Solitaire -- or a higher score than you’re currently achieving.

-The system for scoring in Solitaire is pretty consistent, especially if you’re playing the game online.
+The system for Solitaire scoring is pretty consistent, especially if you’re playing the game online.
 The score rules are as follows:

 Some versions of Solitaire feature scoring that’s based on your time as well.
 This method involves timing your game and assigning a score based on the speed of your gameplay.